Analysing Buhari’s efforts to lift 100 million Nigerians out of poverty

-Analyzing: President Buhari’s efforts to lift 100 million Nigerians out of poverty
+Analysing President Buhari’s Efforts To Lift 100 Million Nigerians Out of Poverty

 On Saturday, June 12, President Muhammadu Buhari reiterated the goal of his administration to lift 100 million Nigerians out of poverty in 10 years.